1kohei1/sd-scheduler/memo.md

 - [ ] Change Semester.tsx to store semester's presentation date in Date Object
 - [ ] Check why initial component layout is broken
 - [ ] Make availability editable by text.
 Auto refresh on calendar.
 Date is at the header and input will look like the date input in overview
+- [ ] Create a video to explain how to put available time

 NOTES: